Isaac4real/Tech-Xperience-Competition/README.md

 1. The Docker image was uploaded using Git LFS (due to the github upload limit of only 100 mb).
 For that reason, and after downloading the repository using the option *Download Zip*, you will need to download the docker image individually.
 Just go inside
 *Tech-Xperience-Competition/ML_App/Docker_Image/* and download the file *mlappImage.tar* individually (~950 mb).
-After downloading the *.tar* image, please make sure you place it inside the correct folder (*Docker_Image/*).
+After downloading the *.tar* image, please be sure to place it inside the correct folder (*Docker_Image/*).

 2. After you download the whole repository, insert the validation images inside the folder *Tech-Xperience-Competition/ML_App/Input/*.
 3. Now you just need to run the batch file named *Run_Docker_Image.bat* which is in *Tech-Xperience-Competition/ML_App/*.
 (P.S.: This step basically executes some *Docker* commands.
 I am assuming you are running on a windows machine.
-If not, see the next section to where I explain *docker* commands).
+If not, see the next section where I explain the *docker* commands necessary to execute the application).
-4. Besides being displayed in the console application, the scored results will be written in a ,txt file named *ScoredOutput.txt* in
+4. Besides being displayed in the console application, the scored results will be written in a .txt file named *ScoredOutput.txt* in
 *Tech-Xperience-Competition/ML_App/Output/*.

 ## Details on how to run the app